-- In considering the Principal Adverse Impact 1 on greenhouse gas emissions, the Fund aims to manage a carbon footprint (WACI) for its investments in corporate issuers that is generally at least 30% lower than MSCI ACWI index.
-Should the WACI of the Fund not achieve the 30% threshold, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment objective to bring the Fund back above the threshold in a reasonable period of time.
-While this Fund is actively managed and without any reference or constraints to a reference index, the Fund is using this index to monitor the investment's carbon emission.
-The Investment Adviser relies on data from a third party provider to carry out ongoing monitoring of WACI at the financial product level and may reduce or eliminate exposures to certain companies as necessary. - In considering the Principal Adverse Impact 4 on exposure to companies active in the fossil fuel sector, Principal Adverse Impact 10 on UNGC violators and Principal Adverse Impact 14 on controversial weapons, the Investment Adviser evaluates and applies ESG and norms-based screening to implement exclusions on corporate issuers.
+PAI 1 on greenhouse gas emissions is considered as part of the Fund's management of its carbon footprint (WACI) for its investments in corporate issuers, which is generally at least 30% lower than MSCI ACWI index.

+PAI 4 on exposure to companies active in the fossil fuel sector, PAI 10 on UNGC violators and PAI 14 on controversial weapons are considered when the Investment Adviser evaluates and applies ESG and norms-based screening to implement exclusions on corporate issuers.
 To support this screening, it relies on third party provider(s) who identify an issuer's participation in or the revenue which they derive from activities that are inconsistent with the ESG and norms-based screens.

+In addition, the Fund's sustainable investments are assessed against each of the mandatory PAIs as described above.